 - SCOPE instructions

+- Police maritime and air support unit instructions

 - Media related observer instructions

-- Any relevant Local orders.
+• Local orders and policy.

-Reminder: No observer may be carried without prior approval and a Wellness and Safety Induction Checklist completed (this must be forwarded to local district Health and Safety Advisor for filing).
+Reminder: No observer may be carried without prior approval and a Wellness and Safety Induction Checklist completed (this must be forwarded to the District HR Manager for filing).